Subedar Joginder Singh (film)

-Subedar Joginder Singh is a 2018 Indian Punjabi-language biographical war film based on the life of Joginder Singh, an Indian soldier who was killed in the 1962 Sino-Indian War and posthumously awarded the Param Vir Chakra.
+Subedar Joginder Singh is a 2018 Indian Punjabi-language biographical war film based on the life of Joginder Singh, an Indian soldier who fought in the 1962 Sino-Indian War and was posthumously awarded the Param Vir Chakra.
 It is produced by Saga Music and is set to release by 6 April 2018.
 The film stars Gippy Grewal and Aditi Sharma and is directed by Simerjit Singh who belongs to the same region of Moga where Joginder Singh was born.
 This movie was a high budget film.
 The film is authentic to that in the era of 1962.

 The movie was shot in Suratgarh or Rajasthan which is nearly 100 km from the Indo-Pakistan border, to give a look of the pre-independence village of Punjab.
 The additional shooting of the movie took place in October 2017 at the Dras sector in Jammu and Kashmir to give real life experience of the Tawang valley during the 1962 war.

 Plot

-This movie is based upon the life, struggle and valor of a subedar in Indian Army who died while fighting the Chinese in the Sino-Indian War in 1962.
-This movie is believed to depict the subedar's professional and personal life and how he handled it while serving his nation.
+The film is based upon the life, struggle and valor of a subedar in the Indian Army who died while fighting the Chinese in the Sino-Indian War in 1962.